 - Frameworks for understanding wellbeing/hauora

 - Developing an action plan

-Applicants are expected to develop an ‘Action Plan’ and pilot it as a key part of their participation in this programme.
-Successful applicants are then given a frame to work from and support to develop their plan (in an area or on an idea that is meaningful to you!).
-In a true action learning style, applicants will plan, deliver, reflect, iterate and pilot this plan during the programme.
-With full implementation post programme.
-The key element here is to put applicants learning styles into practice and be part of changing the system to work better for the groups/communities they are passionate about supporting!
+You will also be expected to develop an ‘Action Plan’ and pilot it as a key part of your participation in this programme.
+You will be given a frame to work from and support to develop your plan (in an area or on an idea that is meaningful to you!).
+In a true action learning style, you will plan, deliver, reflect, iterate and potentially pilot this plan during the programme.
+Don’t panic – it can be as big or small as your heart desires – the key element here is to put your learning into practice and be part of changing the system to work better for the groups/communities you are passionate about supporting!